Zero9O/CIS-7_Discrete_Structures/Assignment 2.md

  - [ ] Give an interpretation to prove that the following wff is not valid:
  (Ǝx)A(x) ^ (Ǝx)B(x) -> (Ǝx)(A(x) ^ B(x))
 ``
+Function A equals a car and function B is a motorcycle. x is the number of wheels.
 ``